149203/programmingtechnologies/README.md

 # Programming technologies

-## Goal: Lists of all technologies used in programming
+## Objective: Lists of all technologies used in programming

 Some applications may find it useful to offer a list of technologies like programming languages, frameworks, or platforms.

 They may want a curated, normalized list of technologies users can pick from so they can be linked.
 They don't want one developer saying AngularJS and another saying Angular.

-We want to keep .xml files of these lists in this repo for anyone to use and contribute a pull request to.
+We want to keep XML files of these lists in this repo for anyone to use and contribute a pull request to.

+## Key results

+1. From sources on the web, create XML files of all "technologies."
+These go into the `scraped_pages` folder
+2. Each XML file has no duplicated strings within it.

 ## Requirements for submitting a pull request

 Follow our guidelines for well-formed XML.

-Every technology must have its own Wikipedia page.
+Each technology must have its own Wikipedia page to be counted as a "technology."

 ## Guidelines for well-formed XML